danielvarennikov/QDTextProcessor/README.md

 A simple text file processor.

-Currently capable of reading a text file, appending to a text file and modifying a line in it.
+readFile(/path/) -> prints the lines of the file in a numbered order

+writeToFileAppend(/path/,/message/) -> appends a message to the end of the file

+modifyFile(/path/,/lineToChange/,/toInsert/) -> inserts a line instead of the chosen line

+grep(/path/,/expression/) -> prints all the lines with the chosen expression